will-clarke/wclarke.net/src/posts/2014-10-20--unix-shell-for-dummies.md

 ---
 date: 2014-10-20
-published: true
-tags:
-- Shell
-- UNIX
-- Bash
+tags: - shell - unix - bash
 title: UNIX Shell For Dummies
+description: The UNIX philosophy of composing small stuff together is kinda amazingly powerful.
+It's worth understanding the basics.
 ---

 Learning a few UNIX commands can be useful.
 Since it's the 'default' programming language that pops up when you run the Terminal, it's worth knowing a few of the more basic commands:
 These are sorted by 'difficulty' - you should know the first ones first.